betterwithdata/dnikit/docs/introspectors/data_introspection/dataset_report.rst

 .. warning::
     The current release of `Symphony <https://github.com/apple/ml-symphony>`_ operates only on images, audio, and tabular data.
-    To visualize other data types, it's possible to run the DNIKit side of the `DatasetReport` on any dataset type and visualize in a custom manner.
+    To visualize other data types, it's possible to run the DeepView side of the `DatasetReport` on any dataset type and visualize in a custom manner.

-    ``pip install "dnikit[dataset-report]"``
+    ``pip install "deepview[dataset-report]"``

 Exploring as Pandas DataFrame
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The resulting :class:`Dataset Report <dnikit.introspectors.DatasetReport>` object has a property, :attr:`data <dnikit.introspectors.DatasetReport.data>`, that is a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ of all `DatasetReport` results.
+The resulting :class:`Dataset Report <deepview.introspectors.DatasetReport>` object has a property, :attr:`data <deepview.introspectors.DatasetReport.data>`, that is a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ of all `DatasetReport` results.
 Each row represents a data sample, and each column is report data, e.g., duplicate set.